 Juice all the ingredients and pour over ice.
 So refreshing.
 Cheers!

-Update: My daughter-in-law, who loves parsnips, recently posted a video of my 3 year old daughter grand-daughter chomping on a raw ‘yellow carrot!’ <sigh> My daughter-in-law loathes celery and my son posted this rejoinder: ‘don’t worry, I fed them both celery afterwards!’
+Update: My daughter-in-law, who loves parsnips, recently posted a video for my benefit of my 3 year old grand-daughter chomping on a raw ‘yellow carrot!’ <sigh> My daughter-in-law loathes celery and so my son delighted in posting this rejoinder: ‘don’t worry, I fed them both celery afterwards!’

 Disclaimer: Please remember, these are my personal experiences.
 If you think you may wish to embark on a juice plan, be sure to consult your doctor first.